 Left sheet: A brand new, 1000 thread count (TC) sheet, cold washed, and air dried on an indoor clothes rack.
 It was purchased from a chain of designer bed linen stores in New Zealand, retailing for around $320 per Queen set.

 Right sheet: A 435 thread count (TC) sheet from The Hotel Sheet after fives years of use in rotation with three other sheets (slept in, washed then dried every third week for five years).

 In terms of straight out quality, this is an unfair comparison because the sheet on the right is much higher quality (so costs more).
-But in this instance it's relevant because we're simply using it to show what the sateen weave should look like, at any price.
+But in this instance it's relevant because we're simply using it to show what the sateen weave should look like.

 To begin with, we're looking at the underside of a sateen weave, so although the ridges we can see won't directly touch your skin from the bottom sheet, they will from the top sheet.

 OK, so what exactly are these ridges?

 Well, they're not particularly soft and while they improved after ironing, they didn't get much better in many areas (and we have one of those steam irons).

 To be honest, we had no clue what was going on, so enlisted help from a lovely textile expert who knows her stuff, and who happened to be visiting (handy that).

 She said that when sheets (or any fabrics) are washed the first few times, stresses within the yarns/threads, which occur during manufacture, are relaxed.
 Initial stress relaxation is normal, but should be even and of minimal amount.
 Otherwise there is noticeable shrinkage in size and change in fabric appearance.